-16 This is calculated by taking the average number of completions on small sites (between 1 and 10 dwellings) (including garden sites see paragraph 5.21 for information regarding methodology change) since 2001/02 (i.e. 38 dwellings); and multiplied by 8 years out of the 10 years with the next 2 years instead being the existing small sites with planning permission.
-Post 2029 is calculated using a new methodology which takes the average number of completions on small sites (between 1 and 5 dwellings) (including garden sites) since 2001/02 (i.e. 20 dwellings); this new figures only accounts for the final year of the 10 year housing supply.
+This is calculated by taking the average number of completions on small sites (between 1 and 4 dwellings) (including garden sites see paragraph 5.20 for information regarding methodology change) since 2001/02 (i.e. 20.4 dwellings); and multiplied by 3 years out of the 5 years with the next two years instead being the existing small sites with planning permission.

-- 5.31 If the HDT is not met this can result in the Local Plan becoming out of date.
+- 5.33 According to the Government if the HDT is not met this can result in the Local Plan becoming 'out of date', particularly those policies relating to housing supply.
 This can lead to the Council having less control over where development takes place in the Borough.
 The test is being phased in so that the number of houses the Council will be measured against will increase each year.
-These transitional arrangements are: - The 'presumption in favour of sustainable development' would apply should housing delivery fall below: - o 25% from November 2018 - 45% from November 2019 - o 75% from November 2020 - If housing delivery falls to under 95% of the target over a three-year period, a local authority will need to produce an action plan to assess the causes of under-delivery and identify actions to increase delivery (from November 2018); - An additional 20% buffer will be added to a local authority's five-year supply should delivery fall below 85% (from November 2018). - 5.32 Local authorities are able to include the contribution made by residential institutions (Class C2) using an adjustment ratio set by the government to calculate the dwellings equivalent.
+These transitional arrangements are: - The 'presumption in favour of sustainable development' would apply should housing delivery fall below: - 25% from November 2018 - o 45% from November 2019 - o 75% from November 2020 - If housing delivery falls to under 95% of the target over a three-year period, a local authority will need to produce an action plan to assess the causes of under-delivery and identify actions to increase delivery (from November 2018); - An additional 20% buffer will be added to a local authority's five-year supply should delivery fall below 85% (from November 2018). - 5.34 Local authorities are able to include the contribution made by residential institutions (Class C2) using an adjustment ratio set by the government to calculate the dwellings equivalent.
 This is calculated by taking the number of additional C2 bedroom completions and dividing them by the average number of adults in households in England, which is currently 1.8.
 The result is included in the figures below.